mtraver/environmental-sensor/README.md

 Set up a cron job, use it in a daemon, the world's your oyster...as long as the world is temperature values read from the MCP9808.

-## Choose a Client

-**NOTE:** The Python client is unmaintained!
-It may be deleted in the future.
-Please use the Go client.

-This project includes clients — code that runs on the Raspberry Pi to read the temperature and log it — written in Go and Python.

-Use the [Go client](cmd) if you're sending temperature data to Google Cloud IoT Core (it only supports Cloud IoT Core at the moment).
-It's easier to work with than the Python client because you get a statically-linked binary that just works on the Raspberry Pi.
-You don't have to clone this repository on the Raspberry Pi or install dependencies or set up a virtualenv.
-Just `make` and run.

-Use the [Python client](client_python) if you want to log directly to Google Cloud Pub/Sub, or to Google Sheets.
-The Python client supports Cloud IoT Core as well.
-Note: This project only supports Python 3.
-The future is now.
-The future was in [2008](https://www.python.org/download/releases/3.0/).
-Come with us into the future.

 ## Prerequisites

-Each client's README has information about its prerequisites.

-Regardless of your choice of client, you'll need to:

   - **Wire up the hardware.** Adafruit have a nice tutorial: https://learn.adafruit.com/mcp9808-temperature-sensor-python-library/overview